nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 ### Native CNI

-Most of the cloud providers have support for native Kubernetes CNI plugins which allows the Pod IPs to be assigned with IPs from the VPC...
+Most of the cloud providers have support for native Kubernetes CNI plugins which allows the Pod IPs to be assigned with IPs from the virtual network...

 TBD